Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

-Finally, observe that no rule in the procedure \texttt{Relax} changes the mark of a blue edge; therefore, every edge is relaxed exactly once. \end{proof} \begin{lem}[Path Size] Let $G$ be an input graph where $s$ the root node in $G$, no negative-weight cycle is reachable from $s$, and $t$ any node reachable from $s$ in $G$.
+Finally, observe that no rule in the procedure \texttt{Relax} changes the mark of a blue edge; therefore, every edge is relaxed exactly once. \end{proof} The next proposition establishes a graph-theoretical property that is needed in the subsequent proof.

+\begin{prop}[Path Size] Let $G$ be an input graph where $s$ the root node in $G$, no negative-weight cycle is reachable from $s$, and $t$ any node reachable from $s$ in $G$.
 Let $P$ be the shortest path of edges from $s$ to $t$ such that the sum of the weights of the edges in the path is minimal among all paths from $s$ to $t$.
-Then, the number of edges in $P$ is at most $n-1$, where $n$ is the number of nodes in $G$. \end{lem} \begin{proof} For the sake of contradiction, assume that $P$ contains more than $n-1$ edges.
+Then, the number of edges in $P$ is at most $n-1$, where $n$ is the number of nodes in $G$. \end{prop} \begin{proof} For the sake of contradiction, assume that $P$ contains more than $n-1$ edges.
 Since $G$ contains $n$ nodes, this implies that $P$ must revisit at least one node, forming a cycle in the path.
 Let this cycle be denoted as $C$.

 If the total weight of the edges in $C$ is positive, removing the cycle would result in a path with a smaller total weight, contradicting the assumption that the sum of the weights of the edges in $P$ is minimal among all paths from $s$ to $t$.
 If the total weight of the edges in $C$ is zero, removing the cycle does not change the total weight of the path.
 In this case, we can remove $C$ and obtain a shorter path (in terms of the number of edges) with the same weight, contradicting the minimality of $P$ as a shortest path.
-Finally, if the total weight of the edges in $C$ is negative, then $P$ is not well-defined as a shortest path because traversing $C$ repeatedly would decrease the total weight of the path indefinitely.
-In this case, $G$ would contain a negative-weight cycle, and the shortest path from $s$ to $t$ would not exist.

 In all cases, we arrive at a contradiction.
 Therefore, $P$ cannot contain more than $n-1$ edges.
 Since the number of edges in any simple path (i.e. a path that does not contain cycles) in $G$ is at most $n-1$, the shortest path $P$ from $s$ to $t$ must also satisfy this condition. \end{proof} For the remainder of the proof, define $l(v)$ as the value appended to the list label of node $v$ by \texttt{set\_counter} or \texttt{count} in the program \texttt{bellman-ford}.